 Congratulations on your new ecommerce business.
 Now that you’re up and running, it’s time to consider the order management process, from inventory storage, to packaging the products, to shipping items to the customer.
-That’s where ecommerce fulfillment comes in.
+Don’t worry, ecommerce fulfillment isn’t nearly as complicated or as challenging as it sounds and you don’t have to be a logistics expert to get started.
+All you need is determination and this beginner’s ecommerce fulfillment guide.

 What is Ecommerce Order Fulfillment?